dborth/fceugx/trunk/readme.txt

 On the Wii, you can load roms from SD card (Front SD or SD Gecko), USB, DVD, or SMB share.
 Note that if you are using the Homebrew Channel, to load from USB, DVD, or SMB you will first have to load FCEUGX from SD, and then set your load method preference.

-To load roms from a Windows network share (SMB) you will have to edit FCEUGX.xml on your SD card with your network settings, or edit fceuconfig.cpp from the source code and compile.
-If you edit and compile the source, you can use wiiload and the Homebrew Channel to load and play FCEUGX completely over the network, without needing an SD card.
+If you are planning to use your Network (LAN) to load and/or save games from you will need to enter in the SMB share settings you haveve setup on your computer via the Settings menu.
+You will need to enter in the SMB Share IP, Share Name, Share Username and Share Password.

 Gamecube
 ------------